samtaziaux/KiDS-Sam_master/docs/_build/html/_sources/halomodel/formalism.rst.txt

 ********************************

-The halo occupation distribution (HOD hereafter) is a commonly used analytical prescription that describes how galaxies populates dark matter haloes.
-The version implemented by default in ``kids_ggl`` is described below, and is based on the models used in `van
+The halo occupation distribution (HOD hereafter) is a commonly used analytical prescription that describes how galaxies populates dark matter haloes -- the :math:`\langle N_i|M,z\rangle` above.
+For reference we describe the version implemented by default in
+``kids_ggl`` below, which is based on the models used in `van Uitert et al. 2016
-Uitert et al. 2016 <https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.3251V/abstract>`_ and `Dvornik et al. 2017
+<https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.3251V/abstract>`_ and `Dvornik et al. 2017
 <https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.3251D/abstract>`_.